Borknab/cs4245-project/docs/index.md

 </p>

 <p align="justify">
 An interesting observation from our experiments was the efficient training time of the Transformer.
 Despite its great performance, it trained in under 30 minutes, a significant difference from the N-hour training period required by the CNN and LSTM models.
-This showcases the exceptional efficiency of the Transformer architecture and paves the way for potential future research.
-With an expanded dataset, it is very likely that the Transformer's performance could outdo the other models by a substantial margin, whilst still maintaining a feasible training duration.
+This showcases the exceptional efficiency of the Transformer architecture and paves the way for potential future research: with an expanded dataset, it is very likely that the Transformer's performance could outdo the other models by a substantial margin, whilst still maintaining a feasible training duration.
 This exploration of hyperparameters and model efficiency shows the power and potential of the Transformer architecture in our domain of application.
 </p>

 #### GRU